PurnimaPathak44/Project-1/README.md

 ### 3. "Movie Film Ratings (G, PG, PG-13, R) Analysis"
 The next analysis focuses on finding the differences between the four movie film ratings (G, PG, PG-13, and R).

-Below are the various mean tables for the four film ratings.

 After splitting the data into dataframes containing the respective film ratings, we found that:
 - G-Rated movies won out in every category.
 It had the highest review ratings, budget, popularity, revenue, profit, and award wins/nominations.
 - Contrastingly, R-Rated movies had the second highest review ratings and award wins/nominations.
 However had the lowest revenue and budget.